 Most of the scholars you've read argue that literacy is always enacted in certain contexts and is best studied in context.
 This essay gives you the chance to do just that.
 Find a community that interests you-your favorite coffee shop, online forum, church group, Greek organization, etc.-and spend at least 2 hours observing the literacy practices and events of that group.
 How do they create and interpret texts?
 How do they work together or communicate as they do so?
 What kind of literacies are called upon by the physical environment in which they meet?
 Write a 750-1500 word essay connecting your observations to the ideas of at least two scholars discussed in class.
-These essays will be workshopped in class Oct 27.

-7. What is Literacy?
-Essay (#2) Due Dec 13 (With Final Portfolio)
+What is Literacy? (digital version) Due Dec 12 (with Final Portfolio)